 What is the format of the SCRN exam?

 The SCRN exam is conducted in a computer-based testing facility and consists of 170 multiple-choice items with a total testing time of 3 hours.
 Twenty of the 170 items are pre-test items that are being tested for future use—these questions are not scored and will not impact your final exam results.

-The SCRN Examination is a generalist examination and is not intended to emphasize any particular level of care or any particular developmental level.
+The SCRN credential is a marker of your knowledge of stroke nursing fundamentals.
+As a result, the SCRN exam is a generalist exam and is not intended to emphasize any particular level of care or developmental level.

 The cost of the SCRN exam application is as follows:

 If you are paying by check or money order (U.S. dollars only), please enter your information online.
 Then save, print, and mail your completed application with a check for the appropriate amount.
 Checks and money orders should be made payable to the American Board of Neuroscience Nursing (ABNN) and sent to PO Box 3781, Oakbrook, IL 60522-3781.
 Candidates with insufficient CE hours to recertify will not receive a refund.

 After you have registered for the examination and received notification of your eligibility by email and you may schedule the examination by one of the following methods:

 Schedule online: Schedule a testing appointment online at any time by using PSI’s Online Application/Scheduling service at https://test-takers.psiexams.com/abnn.
 To use this service follow these steps: Go to https://test-takers.psiexams.com/abnn and select “Begin Scheduling”.
 Follow the simple step-by-step instructions to create a record with PSI using your PSI ID# located in your Certification Center (begins with NS#########), choose your examination program and register for the examination.

 - Please view the Scheduling Step-by-Step instructions available in the Candidate Handbooks for detailed instructions on how to schedule your exam.